-Without wasting any more time, let’s get started.
+Without further ado, let’s get started.

-What is an Investment Property?
+What is an Investment Property

-Types of Investment Properties to Know About
+Types of Investment Properties in Canada

 Residential Property